 Is AWS’s Cloudwatch supported?¶

-We are happy to report that starting release 4.0 we support Logging to AWS Cloudwatch.
-Check it out!!
+We are happy to report that starting with release 4.0 we support Logging to AWS Cloudwatch.
+Check it out!

 Are syslogs viewable on Controller?¶

-Syslogs are not viewable on Controller.
-Please deploy an external service such as Cloudwatch, DataDog, Splunk, Logstash, SumoLogic, rsyslog.
-Also, syslogs from gateways are not collected at the controller and are sent directly from the gateways to the controller
+Syslogs are not viewable on the Controller.
+Please deploy an external service such as Cloudwatch, DataDog, Splunk, Logstash, SumoLogic, or rsyslog.
+Also, syslogs from gateways are not collected at the Controller and are sent directly from the gateways to the Controller.

 Is Splunk Cloud supported?¶

 We currently only support logging into Splunk Enterprise and do not support logging into Splunk Cloud directly.
 As a workaround, you can deploy a Splunk Heavy Forwarder and set it as the destination on Aviatrix for all the logs.
 You can then have the Splunk Heavy Forwarder send the logs into Splunk Cloud.

 How do I use a Sumologic collector which is deployed behind an Aviatrix Egress Control Gateway?¶

 If you are deploying a SumoLogic Collector behind an Aviatrix Egress Control Gateway, you might want to look at this Link to enable SNI and then you can set up a filter to let traffic from *.sumologic.com to pass through.

 How do I know if the rsyslog is running well?
 Will I get an email?¶